Congregation Beth Israel (Lebanon, Pennsylvania)

-Congregation Beth Israel (בית ישראל) is a Jewish congregation located at 411 South Eighth Street in Lebanon, Pennsylvania.
+Congregation Beth Israel (בית ישראל) is a Jewish congregation and synagogue located at 411 South Eighth Street, in Lebanon, Pennsylvania, United States.
 Founded in 1907 to provide services for the High Holidays, it was then, and remains today, the only synagogue in the Lebanon area.

-The congregation's current building, designed by synagogue architect Percival Goodman to mirror the barns of the surrounding Pennsylvania Dutch community, was dedicated in 1953.
+The congregation's current building, designed by Percival Goodman to mirror the barns of the surrounding Pennsylvania Dutch community, was dedicated in 1953.

-Rabbi is Samuel W. Yolen, a graduate of The Academy of Jewish Religion (New York) in Yonkers.
-Beth Israel is governed by an elected board of directors.
-On the council of Presidents as leaders of the Congregation are: Bernard Buzgon, Joseph Clark, Judith Clark, Edward Greenbaum, Stacy Knarr, and Stuart Perlmutter.
+Rabbi Samuel W. Yolen, a graduate of The Academy of Jewish Religion in New York, is the current spiritual leader.

 Early history

-Congregation Beth Israel was formed in 1907 by Jews in Lebanon, Pennsylvania who wanted a place to worship on the High Holidays.
+Beth Israel was formed in 1907 as a Conservative congregation by Jews in Lebanon, Pennsylvania who wanted a place to worship on the High Holidays.
 Services were, for a number of years, held in various homes.

 In 1915, when the membership reached 25, the congregation purchased a house on the southeast corner of Cumberland and Old Cumberland Streets.
 Beth Israel moved to the third floor of the Samler Building at Eight and Cumberland Streets in 1918, where they remained for over a decade.
 At the time of the move, the "rabbi-cantor" was Alter B. Freedman, the synagogue had 35 member families, and its annual income was $1,500 (today $).
 The religious school held classes five days a week, and had 25 pupils.
 By 1929 membership had reached 90, and Beth Israel purchased the empty Emanuel Evangelical Church at 624 Chestnut Street.

 The congregation moved to its current location, at 4111 South Eighth Street, in 1953.
 The building, designed by synagogue architect Percival Goodman, was intended to mirror the surrounding community; as Lebanon was a region heavily populated by Pennsylvania Dutch farmers, he designed the synagogue as "a barn-style white building with Hebrew lettering on the facade."